-I find euphemistic the entire rhetoric that killing one human, at the whim of another (the soon-to-be deceased’s mum) could possibly amount to the job description of a true health professional.
+I find euphemistic the entire rhetoric that killing one human, at the whim of another could possibly amounts to an aspect of the job description of a true health professional.
 I and the conscientious objectors to abortion, who are being put out of their health professional jobs, cannot see how “dead” equates to “healthy”.
-Anybody care to explain this to me?
+Anybody care to explain this?

-Unto Sweden a child was once born, christened Raoul Wallenberg, the saint whose best-publicised antics, when Eur0pe was plunged into Nazi chaos that (albeit) murdered fewer humans than has the abortion industry ever since, whose daring escapades provide my own favourite sermon illustration even to this day.
+Unto Sweden a child was once born, christened Raoul Wallenberg.
+He was the saint whose heroic antics, when Europe was plunged into Nazi chaos – which (albeit) murdered fewer humans than has the abortion industry ever since … The saint whose daring escapades in those days provide my own favourite extra-biblical sermon illustration to this day.